kvalemi/Mountain-Madness-Hackathon/README.md

   - os
   - numpy

-3) Run the following command in a terminal in your local directory: `Python3 Louis_Locater.py`
+3) Run the following command in a terminal in your local directory: `Python3 Louis_Locater.py`.

 4) Follow walkthrough from demo to interact with the app.
-Use test images in `./Dataset/Test` to play around witht he application.
+Use test images in `./Dataset/Test` to play around with the application.

 <br />
 <br />